Bentilee Nursery School

 • The nursery space in the building is organised according to the needs of the children

-• The Children’s Centre has a disabled toilet along the corridor to the school.
+• The Family Hub has a disabled toilet along the corridor to the school.

 • Toilets and cloakrooms are all within the nursery school room so staff can access children and their needs easily.
 Nappy changing facilities are also available.